oc777/1DV607/WS3/PeerReview/sent/lw222ii.md

 An interface `IWinStrategy` in the namespace `model.rules` is now responsible for checking if the dealer is the winner.
 This allows easy implementation of new winning strategies.

 Since the value of `maxScore` is involved in calculating the winner, this value was made public (originally it was private), so it  can be accessed directly from other namespaces  (i.e. `a_dealer.maxScore`).
-This is a bad idea to make a private field public since it would allow other members to modify it, instead I would suggest makeing the field private again and passing this value as a parametr to the method `isDealerWinner(Player a_player, Player a_dealer, int maxScore)`.
+This is a bad idea to make a private field public since it would allow other members to modify it, instead I would suggest making the field private again and passing this value as a parametr to the method `isDealerWinner(Player a_player, Player a_dealer, int maxScore)`.